Registrar / FERPA

 Although student educational records are protected, Meredith College is not required to protect information that is classified as “directory” information.
 Meredith College has the right to release the following directory information without a student’s prior consent.

-Any student who would like her directory information protected under the same guidelines as educational records should submit a written request to the following offices: the registrar’s office for undergraduate students, the graduate office for graduate students and the Department of Education for licensure-only students.
-This written request must be submitted to the appropriate office by the 20th classroom day of the Fall or Spring semester.
+Any student who would like her directory information protected under the same guidelines as educational records should submit a written request to the Office of the Registrar.
+This written request must be submitted by the 20th classroom day of the Fall or Spring semester.
 It is not retroactive.

 Students have the right under FERPA to inspect and review their education records and to appeal to the appropriate office to have any incorrect information corrected.
 Student also have the right to file complaints with the Family Educational Rights and Privacy Act Office concerning alleged failures by Meredith to comply with the Act.